DerGuru/The-Resonant/New Chapters/Part4/P4-08_Tokyo_Underground.md

 "Okay," he said, voice steady despite the churning in his gut.
 "Tell us the plan.
 Let's end this."

-Behind the barriers, Kage-Kōzō pulsed once—the harmonic equivalent of laughter.
+Behind the barriers, Kage-Kōzō pulsed once - the harmonic equivalent of laughter.

 *Come try, little RAE.
 Bring your soft human shell.
 I've been waiting seventy years for prey this interesting.*